sccn/sccn.github.io/Graveyard/BESA_(outdated).md

-The main advantage of using DIPFIT over BESA for localization of equivalent dipoles for independent component scalp maps is that it is integrated into Matlab and EEGLAB, and can be used in batch processing scripts (see [Matlab code](/#Using_DIPFIT_to_fit_EEG_or_ERP_scalp_maps "wikilink") and [structures & functions](/#DIPFIT_structure_and_functions "wikilink") above).
+The main advantage of using DIPFIT over BESA for localization of equivalent dipoles for independent component scalp maps is that it is integrated into MATLAB and EEGLAB, and can be used in batch processing scripts (see [MATLAB code](/#Using_DIPFIT_to_fit_EEG_or_ERP_scalp_maps "wikilink") and [structures & functions](/#DIPFIT_structure_and_functions "wikilink") above).
 BESA has additional capabilities not relevant to DIPFIT.